Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 X-Frame-Options: SAMEORIGIN
 ```

-Whole communication is done through TLS mode only, so all endpoint in DataApp are secure.
+Whole communication is done through TLS mode only, so all endpoint in DataApp SFTP are secure.
 Since /proxy endpoint is exposed to the outside world, on separate port (default 8183) there is security requirement, so that only users with credentials can initiate request.
 Simple in memory user storage solution is implemented to address this requirement.

 In the users.properties all user credentials are stored.